University of California

-The University of California was founded on March 23, 1868, and operated in Oakland before moving to Berkeley in 1873.
-Over time, several branch locations and satellite programs were established.
-In March 1951, the University of California began to reorganize itself into something distinct from its campus in Berkeley, with UC President Robert Gordon Sproul staying in place as chief executive of the UC system, while Clark Kerr became Berkeley's first chancellor and Raymond B. Allen became the first chancellor of UCLA.
+The University of California was founded on March 23, 1868, and operated in Oakland, where it absorbed the assets of the College of California before moving to Berkeley in 1873.
+It also affiliated itself with independent medical and law schools in San Francisco.
+Over the next eight decades, several branch locations and satellite programs were established across the state.
+In March 1951, the University of California began to reorganize itself into something distinct from its campus in Berkeley, with UC president Robert Gordon Sproul staying in place as chief executive of the UC system, while Clark Kerr became Berkeley's first chancellor and Raymond B. Allen became the first chancellor of UCLA.
 However, the 1951 reorganization was stalled by resistance from Sproul and his allies, and it was not until Kerr succeeded Sproul as UC president that UC was able to evolve into a university system from 1957 to 1960.
 At that time, chancellors were appointed for additional campuses and each was granted some degree of greater autonomy.